Treaty of Hanover (1725): City of Thorn

-In 1714, a religious massacre occurred in Royal Prussia called the Tumult of Thorn Religious tensions had been present in the city since the Jesuits entered into Thorn due to Poland-Lithuania's acceptance of the Counter-Reformation in 1595.
+In 1714, a religious massacre occurred in Polish-ruled Royal Prussia called the Tumult of Thorn.
+Religious tensions had been present in the city since the Jesuits entered into Thorn due to Poland-Lithuania's acceptance of the Counter-Reformation in 1595.
 After the Treaty of Oliva in 1660, religious tolerance was enforced in Royal Prussia; the city had become about half Catholic and half Lutheran.

 On 16 and 17 March 1726, the Jesuits were celebrating the feast day of Corpus Christi when Jesuit student of a monastery complained that Lutherans who were watching the procession did not take off their hats or kneel before the statue of Mary.
 Fights on both sides ensued, and a Jesuit monastery was damaged.

 Jesuits were badly beaten, portraits of Catholic saints were destroyed, and part of the altar was damaged.
 The Lutherans also gathered a pile of Catholic books and paintings, which were set on fire outside the monastery.
 After these events, the Jesuits sued the City in the Polish Supreme Court in Warsaw.
 The court, directed by King Augustus II, issued a verdict where thirteen Lutherans were set to be executed.

 Great Britain and Prussia, who both guaranteed the Treaty of Oliva, were greatly concerned with this massacre.
 The Polish court's verdict revealed religious intolerance present in Poland towards its Lutheran population, which both powers believed needed to be corrected and damaged Poland's international reputation.
 Prussia and Great Britain agreed to concert efforts towards Poland to enforce tolerance in the area.